Is Gas or Charcoal Better for Grilling?

 Charcoal grills are great for both direct and indirect heat.
 As previously mentioned, direct heat is what most people would consider “normal grilling,” and charcoal performs the job exceptionally well.
 What makes charcoal grills different is their ability to utilize indirect cooking methods, as well.

 Most common charcoal grill models, such as kettle grills, can have lit charcoal on one side of the grill while placing food on the other side.
-We cover this more in a different article if you’re interested in learning more about how this process works on a charcoal grill, but the short explanation is this allows for a different cooking style, and therefore, different recipe options.
+We cover this in more detail in this guide. if you’re interested in learning about how this process works on a charcoal grill, but the short explanation is this allows for a different cooking style, and therefore, different recipe options.